-Method to Address Question 2.
-Groundwater modeling will be used to calculate the amount of Chino-North groundwater flowing past the CCWF (west of Chino-I Desalter Well 5) to determine if the flow is de minimis or not based on the threshold of 1,000 acre-feet/yr.
 At least every five years, historical production and groundwater-level data for the CCWF and other wells will be used to recalibrate the Chino Basin Model.
 The model will be used to calculate annual groundwater discharge past the CCWF since the start of CCWF operations and to estimate future groundwater discharge past the CCWF based on projected groundwater pumping in the Basin.
-The most up-to-date modeling assessment of the then current and projected groundwater discharge past the CCWF will be referenced in the Maximum Benefit Annual Report.
-In 2015, Watermaster assessed the groundwater discharge from Chino-North to the PBMZ past the CCWF with the recalibrated 2013 Chino Basin Model using planning data for the CCWF (WEI, 2015c).
+The most up-to-date modeling assessment of the then-current and projected groundwater discharge past the CCWF will be referenced each year in the Maximum Benefit Annual Report (see Section 2.1.3 of this report).

 Method to Address Question 3.
 The HCMP has shown that the historical and current impacts of groundwater discharge from the Chino-North to the PBMZ that becomes rising groundwater on the surface-water quality of the Santa Ana River at Prado Dam is de minimis.
 Groundwater modeling shows that the implementation of CCWF pumping will further decrease the volume of groundwater discharge from the Chino-North that becomes rising groundwater in the PBMZ and thereby further reduce its impact on the Santa Ana River's water quality.
-Continued monitoring and analysis of Santa Ana River flow and quality will help determine the nature of the impact of groundwater discharge from Chino-North that becomes rising groundwater in the PBMZ.
-The impact of groundwater discharge from the Chino-North to the PBMZ on Reach 2 of the Santa Ana River will be characterized annually and is described in Section 4 of this report.
+Table 2-2 shows the estimated impact on the annual discharge and discharge-weighted TDS concentration of the Santa Ana River at Prado Dam resulting from groundwater discharge from the Chino-North to the PBMZ through the CCWF area for two hydraulic control scenarios: 1) achievement of hydraulic control to the de minimis threshold (<1,000 acre-ft/yr) of Chino-North discharge to the PBMZ and 2) hydraulic control at full containment, meaning zero Chino-North discharge to the PBMZ.
+For each hydraulic control scenario, Table 2-2 shows: